HerveAbdi/data4PCCAR/README.md

 ### fiveBeersHedonics

-Five tasters evaluated (using a 10 point rating scale) how much they liked five beers.
+Five tasters evaluated
+(using a 10 point rating scale) how much they liked five beers.
 To be used to illustrate
-how to use MCA with "fuzzy coding" with rating scales.
+how to use MCA with
+"fuzzy coding" with rating scales.

 ### fiveWines4Rotation

 Five (rather fictitious) wines are described by their Sensory and Chemistry variables.
-These wines are used to illustrate `Varimax` rotation and partiall least square regression (PLSR).
+These wines are used to illustrate `Varimax` rotation and partial least square regression (PLSR).

+### FlashExample

+Data from a flash profile
+where
+5 different beers are evaluated by 6 different assessors each using their own descriptors.
+To be used to
+illustrate
+(among others)
+Multiple Factor Analysis,
+STATIS, or DiSTATIS.

 ### foodInFrance

 How much 12 typical French families spent on different types of food (including Wine!) in the 1950's.
-To be used to illustrate non-normalized (a.k.a. covariance based) PCA.
+To be used to illustrate non-normalized
+(a.k.a. covariance based) PCA.

 ### foodOfTheWorld